 La Nube means “the Cloud” in Spanish and refers to the giant cloud-shaped building designed by Snøhetta Architects.
 Here is a link to a post about the building.

-Location: ”La Nube” - The El Paso Children’s Museum, El Paso TX
+Location: ”La Nube” - STEAM Discovery Center, El Paso TX (map)

 Materials: Stainless Steel, Acrylic, Aluminum